raganwald-deprecated/homoiconic/2012/10/idiot.js.md

 }
 ```

 `begin1` can make that go away as well.
-If you're using underscore, use `_.tap`, it's an idiot in upscle clothes.
+If you're using underscore, use `_.tap`, it's an idiot in upscale clothes.
 But if not, `I` or `begin1` is an easy one-liner you can pull out.

 The moral of the story? *Every JavaScript village ought to have its own idiot*.
 If yours is missing, write yourself a new one.
 The I Combinator isn't exactly a go-to function in the toolbox, but one to keep in mind for the odd time it can make things a little simpler.